redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 When logging into the dashboard the default user and password are found in the /root/stackrc file on the undercloud node, OS_USERNAME and OS_PASSWORD.
 Once you have logged into the Web UI use the [Tuskar UI guide](https://openstack.redhat.com/Tuskar-UI) to continue deploying your Overcloud.

-Tuskar WEB UI Deployment doesn't support testing an RDO Overcloud with Instack.
+Tuskar WEB UI Deployment currently does not support testing an RDO Overcloud with Instack.
 The overcloud-passwords file is missing and the instack.json file needs to be updated.
 If you managed to correct these, then proceed to: [ Testing an RDO Overcloud with Instack ](Testing an RDO Overcloud with Instack)